-Revolution 0.2% Retinol Serum went with coconut oil, grape oil, sweet almond oil and sunflower oil.
+Revolution 0.2% Retinol Smoothing Serum went with coconut oil, grape oil, sweet almond oil and vegetable oil.
 All these oils are super moisturising BUT the chance you’ll get a breakout is higher.

 It’s not a given.
 Dry skin can use oils safely without getting a single zit.
 But coconut oil (the main oil in the serum) is known for breaking out oily skin.
-If that’s the case, The Ordinary is a better choice for you.
+If that’s you, avoid it.

 Related: Everything You Ever Wanted To Know About Squalane In Skincare

 They’re both oil-based, so they feel more like an oil than a serum on your skin.
 They sink in fairly quickly, unless you apply too much.

 They both come in see-through bottles with a dropper applicator for ease of use.

 At night, after serums but before moisturiser.